MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 There is no validation on the values you search for, which can lead to misspellings or users accidentally choosing the wrong claim type to assign such as the **SurName** claim.
 This can prevent users from successfully accessing resources.

 To assist with this scenario, there is an open-source solution called [AzureCP](https://yvand.github.io/AzureCP/) that provides a custom claims provider for SharePoint 2016.
 It will use the Azure AD Graph to resolve what users enter and perform validation.
 Learn more at [AzureCP](https://yvand.github.io/AzureCP/).

+## Robert "Moojjoo" Dannelly Notes from MSFT Premier Ticket
+1. Associate the AzureAD trusted identity token issuer to the appropriate web application and zone
+2. Configure AzureCP
+a.
+Remove the default Mail claim mapping
+b.
+Change the property to look users up by for the email address claim from UPN to Mail.
+i.
+Display the mail property and set the picker entity type to Email
+3. Configure the Claim configuration in AzureAD for your On-premises App to use the Mail property as the Name claim and format for the nameidentifier

 ## Additional resources